 One of the benefits of using Plaky is that it comes with a comprehensive free plan.
 This plan makes it a great alternative to Asana’s free plan since it offers:

-- An unlimited number of users and workspaces,
+- An unlimited number of users and spaces,

 - 24/7 customer support, and